Mercedes-Benz Citaro: CapaCity

-Mercedes-Benz CapaCity (also known as O530 GL) is a large-capacity articulated bus based on Citaro G, which was introduced in year 2007.
-The 1st generation CapaCity is 19.54m long and can carry up to 186 passengers.
-It features exactly the same turning circle as that of its shorter related Citaro G (17.94m length) thanks actively steered electro hydraulic fourth axle.
-The safety is guaranteed by Electronic Braking System (EBS), anti-lock brakes (ABS), acceleration skid control (ASR), and the passenger comfort is improved by independent front suspensions.
-It is both available with 3 and 4 doors.
-There are also CapaCitys with BRT-Design, which can be recognized by their changed exterior.
-These buses are currently in service in Istanbul, Turkey, and Bratislava, Slovakia.
+The Mercedes-Benz CapaCity (also known as O530 GL) is a large-capacity articulated bus based on the Citaro G, which was introduced in year 2006.
+The 1st generation CapaCity was 19.54m long and could carry up to 186 passengers.
+It featured the same turning circle as that of its shorter related Citaro G (17.94m length) thanks to the actively steered electro hydraulic fourth axle.
+The safety was guaranteed by Electronic Braking System (EBS), anti-lock brakes (ABS), acceleration skid control (ASR), and the passenger comfort was improved by independent front suspensions.
+It was both available with 4 and 5 doors.
+There were also CapaCitys with BRT-Design, which can be recognized by their changed exterior.
+These buses were in service in Istanbul, Turkey, and Bratislava, Slovakia.

 The 2nd generation CapaCity was first presented in year 2014.
 However, it is the long version "CapaCity L" (21m) which became available at the beginning.
 The shorter version "CapaCity" with a length of 19.7m was added later.
 They are all based on the modular system of Mercedes-Benz Citaro.
-The new feature "Articulation Turntable Controller" (ATC) prevents additionally from jackknifing.
-CapaCity L can carry 191 passengers with standard equipment, CapaCity 182 passengers.
-They are offered with four doors by default, but with "Metro Package", CapaCity L is also available with five doors, which is better constructed for BRT services.
-According to Daimler, CapaCity L is the diesel powered urban bus which uses the least fuel per passenger space.
+The new feature "Articulation Turntable Controller" (ATC) is designed to prevent jackknifing.
+The CapaCity L can carry 191 passengers with standard equipment, while the CapaCity can carry 182 passengers.
+They are offered with four doors by default, but with the "Metro Package", the CapaCity L is also available with five doors, which is better constructed for BRT services.
+According to Daimler, the CapaCity L is the diesel powered urban bus which uses the least fuel per passenger space.